-The child psychologist Yiannis Kalyvopoulos of the Day Center of Psychosocial Support of Underage Refugees & Immigrants of NGOs Zeuxis, working in conjunction with Doctors of the World, on the occasion of World Immigrant Day, tells the stunning story of a 10-year-old Afghan girl and how she helped to find her smile again ...
+The child psychologist Yiannis Kalyvopoulos of the Day Center of Psychosocial Support of Underage Refugees & Immigrants of NGOs Zeuxis, working in conjunction with Doctors of the World, on the occasion of World Immigrant Day, tells the stunning story of a 10-year-old Afghan girl and how they helped her find her smile again...

 “A” Is a 10 year old girl who had to flee Afghanistan with her family due to the precarious conditions that prevailed there.